liamnamba/CMSI486/Project/Preliminary Database Design Document.md

 **1.4 – A preliminary idea of the schema of the database including table descriptions and potential columns**

-The database will include three entities/tables.
-A player table which will have attributes/columns player name, number, class year, position, and hometown with number being the primary key since no two players on a team will have the same number.
+The database will include three entities/tables:

+A player table which will have attributes/columns: player name, number, class year, position, and hometown with number being the primary key since no two players on a team will have the same number.

 Second there will be a game table with columns for game number, result, date, opponent, and location.
 The primary key in this table will be the game number.
 There will be a participation relationship between these two entities which will include attributes goals scored in game and minutes played in game.

-The third column will be the statistics table.
+The third entity will be the statistics table.
 In this table, there will be columns for player number, goals scored, assists, total minutes played, cards received, and games started.
-The primaty key in this table will be the player number.
+The primary key in this table will be the player number.
+The foreign key could either be player number, or player name.
 We will potentially discover more data points as the project progresses.